-- 40% were homeless
+- 40% are homeless

-- 40% experienced drug or alcohol use
+- 40% experience drug or alcohol use

-- 46% had not finished high school
+- 46% have not finished high school

-- 51% were unemployed
+- 51% are unemployed

-- 84% were parents
+- 84% are parents

 What can you do to help if you don’t work in child welfare?

-If you’re an employer, maybe you can offer training opportunities or a job to a youth who is on their own.
-If you’re a landlord, maybe you can offer housing to youth who are getting on their feet after aging out (or if you’re a realtor, you can help make some connections with landlords).
-If you’re a mental health professional, consider getting involved with A Home Within, which offers free therapy to current and former foster youth.
+- If you’re a mental health professional, consider getting involved with A Home Within, which offers free therapy to current and former foster youth.
 (They don’t currently have an Indiana chapter, but you can still volunteer your services.)